Recently, I saw an amazing ad while I was doing research about marketing campaigns.

 No customer will be interested in your core company values (or shop values) unless you greet them well.

-So, providing an amazing onboarding experience is the easiest and cheapest way possible.
+And providing an amazing onboarding experience is the easiest and cheapest way possible to get customers to understand what you offer and that it is valuable to them.

 2- If your customers don’t know how to navigate, you won’t be able to grow

-Investing in an action-oriented remote onboarding program will be the best choice you ever made.
+Investing in an action-oriented remote onboarding program will be the best choice you have ever made.

 Here is why:

-- People easily get to the “Aha!” point through the amazing onboarding flow,
+- People easily get to the “Aha!” moments through the amazing onboarding flow,

-- The number of customers who make purchases increase,
+- The number of customers who make purchases increases (key growth metric alert),

 3- If your merchants can’t use your shop, you won’t be able to sell